| 1 |

 we think of the cross of Jesus, we must think about how heavy our burden of

+sin is.
 At the same time, we should live a life of

 gratitude, believing firmly that all our sins are completely forgiven through